dirtsimple/postmark/README.md

 #### postmark_before_sync_option

-`do_action('postmark_before_sync_option', Document $doc, array $optpath)` runs before processing documents that sync to an [option value](#option-values).
+`do_action('postmark_before_sync_option', Document $doc, array $optpath)` runs before processing documents that sync to an [option HTML value](#option-html-values).
 There is no `$doc->postinfo`, since no post will be created or updated.
 However, this filter can still access or modify any other properties of the document, for example to preprocess the body in some way before the option is updated.
 For convenience, `$optpath` contains the path to the option being synced, e.g. `['edd_settings', 'purchase_receipt']`.

 #### postmark_after_sync_option